Written by:

 Tramadol Addiction

-A common addiction seen in users who take this painkiller in greater doses, more frequently than prescribed, and often for recreational purposes.
+Tramadol addiction is common among users who take this painkiller in higher doses, more frequently than prescribed, and often for recreational purposes.
+This misuse can lead to severe dependency, withdrawal symptoms, and significant physical and mental health risks.

 How can I help a loved one with an opioid addiction?